 2. Greyfriars Kirkyard, Edinburgh

-A journalist visiting in 2015 described being shoved against a headstone hard enough to leave welts.
+On record, a well-known journalist who visited in 2015 described being shoved against a headstone, which, in his word hard enough to leave welts.
 Her doctor found the marks unusual but had no medical explanation.
 The kirkyard sits on ground that saw intense religious violence, and mass graves from that period exist throughout the site.
-Walking there feels oppressive in a way that goes beyond typical cemetery atmosphere.
+Walking there feels oppressive in a way that goes beyond the typical cemetery atmosphere.
 The anger soaked into that ground has not dissipated.

 3. Highgate Cemetery, London